 Generators and refueling operations shall be separated from tents and membrane structures by a minimum of 20 feet.
 Generators shall be isolated from the public by an approved means.
 Portable generators are not allowed in enclosed areas.

-For more information about the Fire Department’s requirements for Special Events, please reference the Fuquay-Varina Fire Department Special Event Application Checklist or contact the Fuquay-Varina Fire Marshal’s Office directly at email 919-753-1014.
+For more information about the Fire Department’s requirements for Special Events, please reference the Fuquay-Varina Fire Department Special Event Application Checklist or contact the Fuquay-Varina Fire Marshal’s Office directly through email or call 919-753-1014.

 Off-Duty Officers and Traffic Control